dedserch/Web2024/TodoList/README.md

 - Hover over a task to reveal the delete option.
 - Use the filter to view only incomplete tasks.

-## Contributing 🤝

-We welcome contributions!
-If you'd like to help improve the TodoList, please fork the repository and submit a pull request.

 ---

 Thank you for checking out the TodoList project!
 Happy task managing! 🎉